Montessori Core Program

 - Primary: operations (±×÷), place value, skip counting and patterns.

-Cultural — geography, science, arts & history
+Cultural — Geography, science, arts & history

 Children explore continents, land/water forms, botany/zoology, simple experiments, timelines, songs and art from around the world to develop global perspective and curiosity.